 Machine Learning for Audio

-• Tutorials & Examples: I have shared hands-on code from tutorials (e.g., ICASSP2019), and contributed example systems to the book Computational Analysis of Sound Scenes and Events.
+sed_visandjs-datatablemake it easier to present system outputs and annotations. - Tutorials & Examples: hands-on code from tutorials (e.g., ICASSP2019), plus example systems for the book Computational Analysis of Sound Scenes and Events.

-• DCASE Baselines: I have implemented reference systems for acoustic scene classification and sound event detection in both Python and MATLAB.
+- DCASE Baselines: reference systems for acoustic scene classification and sound event detection, in both Python and MATLAB.

 Website Development

-I also enjoy building websites that support both academic and community-driven initiatives.
-One of the key projects I’ve developed is the DCASE Community Website, which I built using the Pelican static site generator.
-To meet the needs of the research community, I created custom plugins that help manage citations, datasets, events, and personnel information.
+I also enjoy building websites for academic and community initiatives.
+The main one is the DCASE Community Website, built on the Pelican static site generator with custom plugins for managing citations, datasets, events, and personnel.

-In addition to academic platforms, I’ve also worked on recreational projects like bbStat, a basketball statistics platform designed for regional leagues in Finland.
-This system, built with a custom Joomla component, serves thousands of players and fans each year by providing detailed game data, player stats, and league standings.
+On the recreational side, there's bbStat, a basketball statistics platform for regional leagues in Finland — a custom Joomla component that serves thousands of players and fans each year with game data, player stats, and league standings.

 Web Utilities & Plugins

-To make academic website development more efficient, I’ve created a suite of tools tailored for structured content and research-focused platforms.
-This includes a collection of Pelican plugins that automate the generation of publication lists, personnel directories, and other content from structured data sources like YAML and BibTeX.
-I’ve also developed enhancements for managing tables of contents, tracking file modifications, and listing recent articles.
-To complement these tools, I designed custom Bootstrap-based themes that give academic websites a clean, professional look while remaining easy to maintain and extend.
+To make academic website development less repetitive, I've built a set of Pelican plugins that generate publication lists, personnel directories, and other structured content straight from YAML and BibTeX, plus smaller ones for tables of contents, file-modification tracking, and recent-article listings.
+To go with them, I designed custom Bootstrap-based themes that give academic sites a clean, professional look without being a pain to maintain.